 We hit the beach again.
 Back to Ocean Ridge.
-I notice a limo in front of the house that to me is a symbol of all that is wrong with America income inequality.
-An ostentatious display of wealth in the era of Wall Street robber barons and bank bailouts.
+I notice a limo in front of the house that to me is a symbol of all that is wrong with American income inequality.
+It is an ostentatious display of wealth circa the era of Wall Street robber barons and bank bailouts.
 Each time I drive by it, I can’t help but ask how did we get back to the roaring 20’s?
 What happened to the safety net FDR put in place?
-Well, we know the answers to these questions, but I have now also discovered the answer to the question, who the hell owns this house?
+Well, I know the answers to these questions and I would hope you do too, but I have now also discovered the answer to the question, who the hell owns this house?

 Scroll down to the second post on this website, to read more about the house that Malnik built.

 I imagine a time in the not too distant future when America will be like Marie Antoinette’s France.
 The wealthy will have a fortress around their homes because otherwise the peasants would storm the castle.
 There are already many places along this Florida shoreline that have walls and gates to protect the wealthy residents.
 One house, that looks like a palace and is further down Route A1A in Boca Raton, actually has a gatekeeper.
 Think on that for a minute.